Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Those who are campaigning for a specific outcome in elections or referendums can carry out door-to-door campaigning activity in accordance with guidance on elections and referendums during COVID-19.

-You can gather in larger groups or meet indoors for gatherings within criminal justice accommodation or immigration detention centres.
+You can gather in larger groups within criminal justice accommodation or immigration detention centres.

 If you break the rules